List of tallest buildings in St. Louis: History

-Four of the top 30 towers have been added in the 21st century; the most recent is the Tower at OPOP, a 25-story, 334 ft tower completed in 2014 for $70 million.
+Seven of the top-30 tallest skyscrapers have been built in the 21st century; the most recent is One Cardinal Way, a 29-story, 334 ft tower completed in 2020 as part of the expansion of Ballpark Village.

+Tallest buildings and structures

-Tallest buildings
+Tallest habitable buildings

-This list ranks St. Louis skyscrapers that stand at least 250 ft tall, based on standard height measurement.
+The following list ranks St. Louis skyscrapers that stand at least 250 ft tall based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
+As architectural features and spires can be regarded as subjective, some skyscraper enthusiasts prefer pinnacle height as a method of measurement which includes antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year in which a building was completed.
-The "Floors" column indicates floors above ground only.

-Tallest buildings by pinnacle height

-This list ranks St. Louis skyscrapers based on their pinnacle height, which includes radio masts and antennas.
-As architectural features and spires can be regarded as subjective, some skyscraper enthusiasts prefer this method of measurement.
-Standard architectural height measurement, which excludes antennas in building height, is included for comparative purposes.
+Tallest structures

+According to generally-accepted criteria of the Council on Tall Buildings and Urban Habitat, the Gateway Arch is not considered a building because less than 49% of its height is made up of floor plates containing habitable floor area, but rather a tower or structure.
+Additional structures of at least 150 ft in height are ranked below: